Bill Nighy: 1985–1999: National Theatre and acclaim

-Film and television

-Nighy played a libidinous young disc jockey, Vincent Fish, in the 1980 comedy series Agony, where he was the occasional lover of the lead character, played by Maureen Lipman.

-Nighy received some recognition by American audiences for his acclaimed portrayal of overaged rock star Ray Simms in the 1998 film Still Crazy.
+One of Nighy's early major screen appearances was the BBC serial The Men's Room (1991).
+He claimed that the serial, an Ann Oakley novel adapted by Laura Lamson, was the job that launched his career.
+He received some recognition by American audiences for his acclaimed character portrayal of fifty-year-old rock star Ray Simms in the 1998 film Still Crazy.
 In 1999 he gained further prominence in the UK with the starring role in "The Photographer", an episode of the award-winning BBC-TV mockumentary comedy series People Like Us, playing Will Rushmore, a middle aged man who has abandoned his career and family in the deluded belief that he can achieve success as a commercial photographer.
+Since 1999, Nighy has played Simon Brett's fictional amateur sleuth Charles Paris at least 17 times on BBC Radio 4.

+2000–2009: Career expansion

 In 2003, Nighy played the role of the Vampire Elder Viktor in the American production Underworld.
-He returned in the same role in the sequel Underworld: Evolution in 2006, and again in the prequel Underworld: Rise of the Lycans in 2009.
-In February 2004, he was awarded the BAFTA Film Award for Best Supporting Actor for his role as Billy Mack in Love Actually.
+(He returned to that role in the sequel Underworld: Evolution in 2006, and again in the prequel Underworld: Rise of the Lycans in 2009.)
+In the same year he portrayed Billy Mack, an irreverent rock'n'roll legend, in the British ensemble romantic comedy film Love Actually, for which he was awarded the BAFTA Award for Best Supporting Actor.
 At the BAFTA Television Awards in April 2004, he won the Best Actor award for State of Play.
 He also appeared in the comedy Shaun of the Dead.
 In early 2004, The Sunday Times reported that Nighy was on the shortlist for the role of the Ninth Doctor in the 2005 revival of the BBC television series Doctor Who.
 Christopher Eccleston ultimately filled the role.
 In 2005, he appeared as Slartibartfast in the film adaptation of The Hitchhiker's Guide to the Galaxy.

-He also appeared in the one-off BBC One comedy-drama The Girl in the Café.
-In February 2006, he appeared in scriptwriter Stephen Poliakoff's one-off drama, Gideon's Daughter.
+In 2005, he acted in the Fernando Meirelles-directed drama The Constant Gardener alongside Ralph Fiennes and Rachel Weisz.
+He also starred in the one-off BBC One comedy-drama The Girl in the Café alongside Kelly MacDonald for which he received a nomination for the Golden Globe Award for Best Actor – Miniseries or Television Film.
+In February 2006, he appeared in scriptwriter Stephen Poliakoff's one-off drama Gideon's Daughter.
 Nighy played the lead character, Gideon, a successful events organiser who begins to lose touch with the world around him.
 This performance won him a Golden Globe Award for Best Actor in a Mini-series or TV Film in January 2007.
-Also in 2006, Nighy made his Broadway debut at the Music Box Theatre alongside Julianne Moore in The Vertical Hour, directed by Sam Mendes.
+Also in 2006, Nighy made his Broadway debut alongside Julianne Moore in the David Hare play The Vertical Hour, directed by Sam Mendes at the Music Box Theatre.
+David Rooney of Variety gave the production a mixed review, writing that "Stuffed with stimulating insights, it's never dull but ultimately feels as messy and unresolved as the conflict behind its central debate.
+Sam Mendes' production does have one reason for unstinting recommendation, however, in Bill Nighy's fascinatingly eccentric performance."